SansGuidon/bookmarks/README.md

 > * Avoid using personal accounts or credentials.
 > * Automate as much as you can.
 > * Write good code.
+* [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - static analysis tools for all programming languages, build tools, config files and more. **See also**: [the official website](https://analysis-tools.dev/) which is based on this repository and adds rankings and user comments for each tool.
+* [btford/write-good](https://github.com/btford/write-good) - Naive linter for English prose for developers who can't write good and wanna learn to do other stuff good too.
+* [amperser/proselint](https://github.com/amperser/proselint/) - a linter for English prose.
+* [get-alex/alex](https://github.com/get-alex/alex) - Catch insensitive, inconsiderate writing.
+> Whether your own or someone else’s writing, alex helps you find gender favoring, polarizing, race related, religion inconsiderate, or other unequal phrasing in text.

 ## Conferences
 > In Belgium